rafafor24/Torre/README.md

 4am I left for the end the redaction of this log based on my notebook doodles and notes.

+# Conclussion

+I loved the test💕, it was really motivating for my creativity.
+It is a really useful exercise and I learned a lot specially about Vue and all the time felt productive and proactive.

 # What would be next?
 What is missing?
 - Continue making the ranking system more robust.
 - Implementing some security to the backend so only the front-end app could make those requests.
 - Implement the course search API in another component and pay for it I supposed (There is no free API for searching courses).
+- Fix possible bugs and code the unit tests for front and back end.